seanboe/SimpleFusion/README.md

 This library combines accelerometer (in meters / second &sup2;) and gyroscope (in radians / second) data to output the IMU's rotation (Euler angles).
 It is accurate up to &plusmn; 90 degrees.

+Note the the lxibrary defines pitch to be a rotation about the y-axis and roll to be a rotation about the x-axis.

 ## Benefits
 Here's a comparison of different high-speed methods for estimating pitch and roll.